๐บ๏ธ Reading the GEX Heatmap

 - Fixed-Strike IV History โ Current call/put IV at this strike and how it changed over 5m, 15m, 30m, 1h, 2h, and 4h

-- Whether gamma was from the API or estimated via Black-Scholes (๐งฎ)
+- Whether gamma was reported directly or estimated (๐งฎ)

 Two scaling options for the GEX calculation: